tg1702/Battle-of-the-Algorithms-I/docs/competition_brief.md

   - **Format**: `name_algorithm.py` (e.g., `alice_algorithm.py`).
   - This ensures easy identification and organization of submitted algorithms.

-### Submission Method
-- Players will send their algorithm file to the organizer via the following submission form: [File Submission](https://forms.gle/xHtAgJYsiFmvfpkc7).
-- The file should be named clearly to identify the developer, following the naming convention mentioned above.
-- No submissions will be accepted after the final deadline.

-### API Integration
-- The algorithm must adhere to the standardized **API** provided by the competition in the [Controller API Documentation](docs/controller_api.md).
-Specifically, it should include:
-  - A function to return the **next move** for the snake based on the game state.
-  - A function to return the **name** of the player.

-### Algorithm Behavior
+### Algorithm Behaviour
-Please review the [Algorithm Guidelines](docs/algorithm_guidelines.md) before diving into development.
+- Please review the [Algorithm Guidelines](docs/algorithm_guidelines.md) before diving into development.
+- If an algorithm **crashes or behaves incorrectly** (e.g., infinite loops or inconsistent rules), the snake will be **disqualified** from the round unless proven to be a technical fault unrelated to the submitted algorithm.

+### Testing and Debugging
+- Before the tournament, it’s recommended to **test your algorithm** using the game setup provided.
+- If there are errors in the final submission, the player will be notified, and a chance to **fix the issue** may be provided before the match begins - up to one day after the deadline.

-### Use of AI-Assisted Coding Tools
+## Use of AI-Assisted Coding Tools
 You are welcome to use AI-based tools (such as GitHub Copilot, ChatGPT, or similar assistants) to help write or optimize your algorithm.

 **However, please use AI wisely and responsibly:**